Leosly7663/Weather-Data-Analysis/Readme.md

 The script is embedded into GitHub Actions to execute the scraping process once every hour on a Linux virtual machine.
 The generated JSON files are committed to this repository.
 A secondary script processes the weather information and generates statistical representations using Matplotlib.

+Recent.json acts as a dictonary pointer connecting the city name to the most recent file data for that city for API access

 ## [Data Rights](https://weather.gc.ca/mainmenu/disclaimer_e.html)

 If this link is not operational please check [dataLicense.txt](https://github.com/Leosly7663/Weather-Data-Analysis/blob/main/dataLicense.md)